 - Note: Foreign nationals’ international travel will be covered by external sources via STEM-Trek (not paid for with US government funding).

 - Recommendation letter from a current or former supervisor or faculty member

-- A photograph/head shot (used to identify the candidate, and for publicity purposes with the applicant’s permission).
+- A photograph/head shot (for publicity purposes with the applicant’s permission).

 - Passport photo page image file.